barrykooij/related-posts-for-wp/readme.txt

 * Tweak: Added rp4wp_settings_sections filter to settings.
 * Tweak: Renamed 'Restart wizard' to 'Rebuild Linkage'.
 * Tweak: Added rp4wp_supported_post_types filter to various places.
+* Tweak: Added keys to settings to allow for more detailed filtering.

 = 1.9.3: May 2, 2016 =
 * Tweak: Fixed a bug that caused the search query to reset when navigating through pages on the manual linking page.